tj-actions/branch-names/README.md

         run: |
           echo "Running on pr: ${{ steps.branch-name.outputs.current_branch }}"
         # Outputs: "Running on pr: feature/test".

+      - name: Running on a tag branch.
+        if: steps.branch-name.outputs.is_tag == 'true'
+        run: |
+          echo "Running on tag: ${{ steps.branch-name.outputs.tag }}"
+        # Outputs: "Running on tag: v0.0.1".

+      - name: Running on a non tag based branch and the default branch.
+        if: steps.branch-name.outputs.is_tag == 'false' && steps.branch-name.outputs.is_default == 'true'
+        run: |
+          echo "Running on branch: ${{ steps.branch-name.outputs.current_branch }}"
+        # Outputs: "Running on branch: main".

+      - name: Running on a non tag based branch and a PR branch.
+        if: steps.branch-name.outputs.is_tag == 'false' && steps.branch-name.outputs.is_default == 'false'
+        run: |
+          echo "Running on branch: ${{ steps.branch-name.outputs.current_branch }}"
+        # Outputs: "Running on branch: feature/test".

       - name: Current branch name
         if: github.event_name == 'pull_request'